platapp/plat-mvp/README.md

 ## How to run

-`npm run install -all`
+`npm run install-all`
-Note that this needs to be done in both root and server folder.

-`npm run build`
+`npm run build` to create the client code

-`npm run prod-start`
-Note that this needs to be done in both root and server folder.

-To mock the FDX api, in a separate terminal run `npm run mock-fdx`.
+`npm run server-start` to run the server on port 3001 and go to `http://localhost:3001`

 ## Development

+In development, the dev client runs on 3001 and the dev server on 3002.
+The oauth redirect still goes to 3001 on the client and then proxies everything to 3002.

+`npm start`

+In another terminal, run `npm run server-dev`.

 Both the client and server are typescript apps.
 The client code is in [src](./src) and uses the React framework.
 The server code is in [server](./server).
-To transpile the server code run `npm run transpile` from the server directory.
-This will create plain javascript files in the `dist` folder.
+The server code is transpiled into the `dist` folder.

-To run the mock API server from the parent folder,
-`cd server && npm run mock`

 ## Authentication